Should your publications be web books?

 A side-effect of publishing web books is that your content becomes easier for you to reuse and adapt.
 Digital-first publishing tools are inherently better at this than traditional page layouts.
 Modern publishing systems have fine-grained version control, provide easy web-based access for all team members (not only those who can afford, say, InDesign), and keep content separate from design, which lets you flow the same content into different designs.
 And they naturally encourage team members to think of opportunities beyond the printed page.

 For instance, thousands of students use CORE Econ’s books as apps on their phones and computers, in addition to the web, ebook and printed editions.
 And Hands On Books’ printed directory of African publishers is also a searchable, in-house website, for quick reference and easy updating.

 Still, actual paper copies of your publications remain critically important.
 The paper page is everyone’s favourite reading device.
 And nothing says ‘thought leader’ like a printed book.
 So, a beautiful PDF you can send to the printer will always be an important part of effective publishing.

-There’s some irony here, too: once someone finds your website, interacts with it, follows your calls to action, and so on, they may want to download a PDF as a keepsake.
+There’s some irony here, too: once someone finds your website, interacts with it, follows your calls to action, and so on, they may want to download a PDF as a keepsake, or even buy a printed edition.
 Downloading a PDF is like archiving a valuable publication offline.
 They may never open that PDF, but you’ve given them something, and that reward helps make your publication memorable.
 A good website makes that experience possible.

-So your workflow should be able to generate a good PDF, too.
+So your workflow should be able to generate a good PDF, too, for saving or for printing.
 The difference with a modern workflow is that you don’t start with print.
-When you start by designing for print, it’s much harder and more expensive to get websites out the door.
+When you start by designing for print, it’s much harder and more expensive to get web books out the door.
 Luckily, there are good tools and processes for turning web content into good-looking PDFs automatically.

 For more on this, see our visual overview of modern book production.